doomnonius/keyforging/README.md

 <ol>
 <li>extra armor is always applied, even if it's been broken.
 Potential Solution: a calcExtraArmor() function, which needs to remember if a card has been hit yet this turn.</li>
 <li>if Sneklifter steals an artifact and it doesn't belong to one of the active player's houses, it gets changed to house Shadows.
 This is good.
 The bug is that if the artifact leaves play it doesn't get changed back.</li>
 <li>If scout gives a minion skirmish for a turn, it keeps skirmish until death.
-Might be fixed.
+Might be fixed.</li>
+<li>Nocturnal Manuevers didn't work.</li>
 </ol>

 <h2>Card notes: (Cards I've implemented, w/ notes on implementation)</h2>